dippynark/cluster-api-provider-kubernetes/README.md

 done
 kubectl get secret $CLUSTER_NAME-kubeconfig -o jsonpath='{.data.value}' | base64 --decode > $CLUSTER_NAME-kubeconfig

-# Switch to new kind cluster
+# Switch to new Kubernetes cluster.
+If the cluster API Server endpoint is not reachable from your
-# If the cluster api endpoint is not reachable from your machine you can exec into a
+# local machine you can exec into a controller Node (Pod) and run
-# controller Node (Pod) and run `export KUBECONFIG=/etc/kubernetes/admin.conf` instead
+# `export KUBECONFIG=/etc/kubernetes/admin.conf` instead
 export KUBECONFIG=$CLUSTER_NAME-kubeconfig

 # Wait for the apiserver to come up